-Did you enjoy solving maths problems at school?
-Perfect, as we have one to solve: Aeroplanes carry less than 1% weight of all goods transported in the world.
+Did you enjoy solving math problems at school?
+Perfect, as we have one to solve: Airplanes carry less than 1% weight of all goods transported in the world.
 The value of goods shipped by air accounts for 35% of the value of all goods transported.
-Therefore what should not be worth shipping by air?
+Therefore, what should not be worth shipping by air?

 If you have noticed that this problem seems kind of twisted or even absurd, you deserve a little hint: in mid-2018, DHL ordered 14 Boeing 777 cargo aircraft (payload of 103 tonnes), while two years earlier UPS bought 14 Boeing 747-8F cargo aircraft (payload of 140 tonnes).
 The value of the purchase contracts amounted to $4.7 billion and $5.3 billion respectively.

 The cheapest, turns out to actually be the most expensive

 The air transport market is growing, and according to the forwarding companies this trend will continue in the near future.
 Hence the colossal amount of investment in the development of the air fleet, which is being observed at the moment.

 This does not mean, however, that the air transport is going to become any cheaper.
 Air shipments have always been, and remain, the most expensive.
 Of course, until space shipments appear!
 Thus, the value of goods transported by air is enormous in relation to their tonnage.
 Expensive shipment methods may only be worthwhile in the case of high value goods.
 Therefore, in the case of other goods, unless they have a sentimental value, the shipping cost may be much higher than their market value.
 So this is the first tip in the answer to the question whether it is worth shipping goods by air.